Pet Theft Awareness – everything you need to know

 How much do you love your dog?
 If someone asked me that question, I would say that “I couldn’t imagine life without our two”.

 Do you love them enough to learn more about Pet Theft Awareness Day?
-As, whilst most bloggers will be writing about Valentine’s Day gift guides (and I love a good gift guide), I thought it would be a good idea to support Pet Theft Awareness Day and help raise awareness of the increasing risk to our beloved pets.
+I thought it would be a good idea to support Pet Theft Awareness Day and help raise awareness of the increasing risk to our beloved pets.

 Frequent Media Stories